GrazittiInteractive/Selenium_2_Framework/README.md

 Our Approach
 -------------------------------------
-For our framework we have used ‘Data-Driven Framework’ with Selenium 2 (Webdriver) and Java Programming language.
+For <a href="http://www.grazitti.com/resources/tools/selenium-2-framework">our framework</a> we have used ‘Data-Driven Framework’ with Selenium 2 (Webdriver) and Java Programming language.
 A data-driven framework is where test input and output values are read from data files (ODBC sources, CVS files, Excel files and DAO objects) and are loaded into variables in captured or manually coded scripts.